ElliotKillick/windows-vs-linux-loader-architecture/README.md

 See what a [LDR_DDAG_STATE trace log](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture/tree/main/windows/load-all-modules-ldr-ddag-node-state-trace.txt) looks like ([be aware of the warnings](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis)).

-## Symbol/Export Lookup Comparison (Windows `GetProcAddress` vs POSIX `dlsym` GNU Implementation)
+## Procedure/Symbol Lookup Comparison (Windows `GetProcAddress` vs POSIX `dlsym` GNU Implementation)

-The Windows `GetProcAddress` and POSIX `dlsym` functions are platform equivalents because they resolve a symbol name to its address.
-They differ because `GetProcAddress` can only resolve function export symbols, whereas `dlsym` can resolve any external symbol.
+The Windows `GetProcAddress` and POSIX `dlsym` functions are platform equivalents because they resolve a procedure/symbol name to its address.
+They differ because `GetProcAddress` can only resolve function export symbols, whereas `dlsym` can resolve any global (`RTLD_GLOBAL`) or local (`RTLD_LOCAL`) symbol.
 There's also this difference: The [first argument of `GetProcAddress`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress#parameters) requires passing in a module handle.
-In contrast, the first argument of `dlsym` can take a module handle, but it also accepts one of the [`RTLD_DEFAULT` or `RTLD_NEXT` flags](https://pubs.opengroup.org/onlinepubs/9699919799/functions/dlsym.html#tag_16_96_07).
+In contrast, the first argument of `dlsym` can take a module handle, but it also accepts one of the [`RTLD_DEFAULT` or `RTLD_NEXT` flags](https://pubs.opengroup.org/onlinepubs/9699919799/functions/dlsym.html#tag_16_96_07) (or "pseudo handles" in more Windows terminology).
 Let's discuss how `GetProcAddress` functions first.

 `GetProcAddress` receives an `HMODULE` (a module's base address) as its first argument.
-The loader maintains a red-black tree sorted by each module's base address called `ntdll!LdrpModuleBaseAddressIndex`. `GetProcAddress` -> `LdrGetProcedureAddressForCaller` -> `LdrpFindLoadedDllByAddress` (this is a call chain) searches this red-black tree for the matching module base address to ensure a valid DLL handle.
+The loader maintains a red-black tree sorted by each module's base address called `ntdll!LdrpModuleBaseAddressIndex`. `GetProcAddress` ➜ `LdrGetProcedureAddressForCaller` ➜ `LdrpFindLoadedDllByAddress` (this is a call chain) searches this red-black tree for the matching module base address to ensure a valid DLL handle.
 Searching the `LdrpModuleBaseAddressIndex` red-black tree mandates acquiring the `ntdll!LdrpModuleDataTableLock` lock.
-If locating the module fails, `GetProcAddress` sets the thread error code (retrieved with the `GetLastError` function) to `ERROR_MOD_NOT_FOUND`. `GetProcAddress` receives a procedure name as a string for its second argument. `GetProcAddress` -> `LdrGetProcedureAddressForCaller` -> `LdrpResolveProcedureAddress` -> `LdrpGetProcedureAddress` calls `RtlImageNtHeaderEx` to get the NT header (`IMAGE_NT_HEADERS`) of the PE image. `IMAGE_NT_HEADERS` contains optional headers (`IMAGE_OPTIONAL_HEADER`), including the image data directory (`IMAGE_DATA_DIRECTORY`, this is in the `.rdata` section).
+If locating the module fails, `GetProcAddress` sets the thread error code (retrieved with the `GetLastError` function) to `ERROR_MOD_NOT_FOUND`. `GetProcAddress` receives a procedure name as a string for its second argument. `GetProcAddress` ➜ `LdrGetProcedureAddressForCaller` ➜ `LdrpResolveProcedureAddress` ➜ `LdrpGetProcedureAddress` calls `RtlImageNtHeaderEx` to get the NT header (`IMAGE_NT_HEADERS`) of the PE image. `IMAGE_NT_HEADERS` contains optional headers (`IMAGE_OPTIONAL_HEADER`), including the image data directory (`IMAGE_DATA_DIRECTORY`, this is in the `.rdata` section).
 The data directory (`IMAGE_DATA_DIRECTORY`) includes multiple directory entries, including `IMAGE_DIRECTORY_ENTRY_EXPORT`, `IMAGE_DIRECTORY_ENTRY_IMPORT`, `IMAGE_DIRECTORY_ENTRY_RESOURCE`, [and more](https://learn.microsoft.com/en-us/windows/win32/api/dbghelp/nf-dbghelp-imagedirectoryentrytodata#parameters). `LdrpGetProcedureAddress` gets the PE's export directory entry.
 The compiler sorted the PE export directory entries alphabetically by procedure name ahead of time. `LdrpGetProcedureAddress` performs a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) over the sorted export entry names, looking for a name matching the procedure name passed into `GetProcAddress`.
 If locating the procedure fails, `GetProcAddress` sets the thread error code to `ERROR_PROC_NOT_FOUND`.
 Locking isn't required while searching for an export because PE image exports are resolved once during library load and remain unchanged (this doesn't cover delay loading).
 In classic Windows monolithic fashion, `GetProcAddress` may do much more than what's stated here on edge cases.
 Still, for the sake of our comparison, we only need to know how `GetProcAddress` works at its core.

 GNU's POSIX-compliant `dlopen` implementation firstly differs from `GetProcAddress` because the former will not validate a correct module handle before searching for a symbol.
 Pass in an invalid module handle, and the program will crash; to be fair, you deserve to crash if you do that.
 Also, not validating the module handle provides a great performance boost.
 Depending on the `handle` passed to `dlopen`, the GNU loader searches for symbols in a few ways.
 Here, we will cover the most straightforward case when [calling `dlsym` with a handle to a library](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-sym.c#L151) (i.e. `dlsym("mylib.so", "myfunc")`).
 The ELF standard specifies the use of a hash table for searching symbols. `do_sym` (called by `_dl_sym`) calls `_dl_lookup_symbol_x` to find the symbol in our specified library (also called an object). `_dl_lookup_symbol_x` calls [`_dl_new_hash`](https://elixir.bootlin.com/glibc/glibc-2.36/source/sysdeps/generic/dl-new-hash.h#L67) to hash our symbol name with the djb2 hash function ([look for the magic numbers](https://stackoverflow.com/a/13809282)).
 Recent versions of the GNU loader use this djb2 based hash function, which differs from the [old](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L449) [standard ELF hash function](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/generic/dl-hash.h#L28) based on the [PJW hash function](https://en.wikipedia.org/wiki/PJW_hash_function#Other_versions).
 At its introduction, this new hash function [improved dynamic linking time by 50%](https://libc-alpha.sourceware.narkive.com/33Q6yg6i/patch-dt-gnu-hash-50-dynamic-linking-improvement).
 Though commonly used across Unix systems, this hash function is only a GNU extension and requires standardization.
 It's also worth noting that, in 2023, someone [caught an overflow bug](https://en.wikipedia.org/wiki/PJW_hash_function#Implementation) in the original hash function described by the System V Application Binary Interface. `_dl_lookup_symbol_x` calls `do_lookup_x`, where the real searching begins. `do_lookup_x` filters on our library's `link_map` to see if it should disregard searching it for any reason.
 Passing that check, [`do_lookup_x` gets pointers](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L404) into our library's [`DT_SYMTAB` and `DT_STRTAB`](https://man7.org/linux/man-pages/man5/elf.5.html) ELF tables (the latter for use later while searching for matching symbol names).
 Based on our symbol's hash (calculated in `_dl_new_hash`), [`do_lookup_x` selects a bucket](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L423) from the hash table to search for symbols from. `l_gnu_buckets` is an array of buckets in our hash table to chose from.
 At build time during the linking phase, the linker builds each ELF image's hash table with the number of buckets, which adjusts [depending on how many symbols are in the binary](https://sourceware.org/git/?p=binutils-gdb.git;a=blob;f=bfd/elflink.c;h=c2494b3e12ef5cd765a56c997020c94bd49534b0;hb=aae436c54a514d43ae66389f2ddbfed16ffdb725#l6397).
 With a bucket selected, `do_lookup_x` [fetches the `l_gnu_chain_zero` chain for the given bucket and puts a reference to the chain in the `hasharr` pointer variable](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L427) for easy access. `l_gnu_chain_zero` is an array of [GNU hash entries containing standard ELF symbol indexes](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/generic/ldsodefs.h#L56).
 The ELF symbol indexes inside are what's relevant to us right now.
 Each of these indexes points to a [symbol table entry](https://docs.oracle.com/cd/E19504-01/802-6319/chapter6-79797/index.html) in the `DT_SYMTAB` table. [`do_lookup_x` iterates through the symbol table entries in the chain until the selected symbol table entry holds the desired name or hits `STN_UNDEF` (i.e. `0`), marking the end of the array.](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L440) `l_gnu_buckets` and `l_gnu_chain_zero` inherit similarities in structure from the original ELF standardized [`l_buckets` and `l_chain`](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L451) arrays which the GNU loader still implements for backward compatibility.
 For the memory layout of the symbol hash table, see [this diagram](https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-48031.html).
 There appears to be a [fast path](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L430) to quickly eliminate any entries that we can know early on won't match—passing the fast path check, `do_lookup_x`  calls [`ELF_MACHINE_HASH_SYMIDX`](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/generic/ldsodefs.h#L56) to extract the offset to the standard ELF symbol table index from within the GNU hash entry.
 The GNU hash entry is a layer on top of the standard ELF symbol table entry; [in the old but standard hash table implementation, you can see that the chain is directly an array of symbol table indexes](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L454).
 Having obtained the symbol table index, `dl_lookup_x` [passes the address to `DT_SYMTAB` at the offset of our symbol table index](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L434) to the `check_match` function.
 [The `check_match` function then examines the symbol name cross-referencing with `DT_STRTAB` where the ELF binary stores strings to see if we've found a matching symbol.](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L90) Upon finding a symbol, `check_match` looks if the [symbol requires a certain version](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L95) (i.e. [`dlvsym` GNU extension](https://www.man7.org/linux/man-pages/man3/dlvsym.3.html)).
 In the [unversioned case](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L127) with `dlsym`, `check_match` [determines if this is a hidden symbol](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L150) (e.g. `-fvisibility=hidden` compiler option in GCC/Clang), and if so not returning the symbol.
 This loop restarts at the fast path check in `dl_lookup_x` until `check_match` finds a matching symbol or there are no more chain entries to search.
 Having found a matching symbol, `do_lookup_symbol_x` determines the symbol type; in this case, it's [`STB_GLOBAL`](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L499) and returns the successfully found symbol address.
 Finally, the loader internals pass this value back through the call chain until `dlsym` returns the symbol address to the user!